-Under the terms of the CH License Agreement, CH agreed to make a non-refundable, non-creditable upfront payment to the Company of \$1.2 million (€1.0 million), which the Company received in January 2021.
-The Company also is eligible to receive additional consideration, including regulatory milestones related to agreed-upon pricing and reimbursement parameters; net sales milestones; and royalties, ranging from 10%-20% of net sales of macimorelin, subject to reduction in certain cases, or sublicense income recorded by CH.
-Also on December 7, 2020, the Company and CH entered into an exclusive supply agreement, pursuant to which the Company agreed to provide the Licensed Product to CH, with such Licensed Product to be manufactured by third-party manufacturers for a period of ten years, subject to renewal (the "CH Supply Agreement").
+Under the terms of the Agreement, CH agreed to make a non-refundable, non-creditable upfront payment to the Company of \$1,209 (\$1.0 million), which the Company received in January 2021.
+The Company also is eligible to receive additional consideration, including regulatory milestones related to agreed-upon pricing and reimbursement parameters; net sales milestones; and royalties, ranging from 10%-20% of net sales of macimorelin, subject to reduction in certain cases, or sublicense income recorded by Pharmanovia.

-As consideration for the right to commercialize the licensed product, CH has agreed certain milestones as summarized below:
+As consideration for the right to commercialize the licensed product, Pharmanovia has agreed to pay certain milestones and royalty payments as summarized below: